 The PMRC (Parents Music Resource Center) worked with the RIAA (Recording Industry Association of America) to create this now-familiar Parental Advisory logo in black and white.
 It was known as the “Tipper Sticker” because of Tipper Gore’s visible role in the PMRC.

-For 15 minutes, the only sounds heard during the demonstration were guitar feedback and jeers from pissed-off fans who actually wanted to see the band play something.
-In a bit of irony, below you will find the (CENSORED) version.
+For 15 minutes, the only sounds heard during Rage’s demonstration were guitar feedback and jeers from pissed-off fans who actually wanted to see Rage Against The Machine play.
+What started off as a cool protest turned bad quickly as Commerford recalled,